 We all want that giant, walk-in, dream closet.
 You know the ones that have a 3-way mirror, and a chaise lounge in the center for when trying on clothes is just so exhausting.
 Likely, that’s not your closet situation, so we gotta work with what we have!
-We are talking today about how to get that professional stylist organization into your apartment-sized closet.
+We’ve provided these closet organization hacks that will give you a professional stylist level of organization into your apartment-sized closet.

 First things first, set aside a day you know you are going to spend strictly on your closet.
 Also, do whatever you need to do to stay motivated that day.
 Crank the music, order a pizza, stock up on beer or snacks – whatever it is that will make this mundane task seem kind of fun!